Further Education During Unemployment: Empirical Results: Effects of Further Education During Unemployment

 For each of these subgroups, the effects may vary due to differences in ``types'' and intensity of schooling (e.g., types of courses taken, duration of enrollment, and whether a credential was obtained), differences in enrollee composition, or other factors such as labor market conditions.
 While we cannot tease out the exact reasons for why we find different effects for some subgroups, we discuss in turn likely explanations.

 \paragraph{By Enrollment Timing}

 As discussed in Section \ref{sec:Data}, workers typically do not enroll immediately after layoff, and some take longer to go back to school than others.
-In Appendix Figure \ref{fig:by_enroll_timing}, we show the impacts of enrollment by the quarter in which workers go back to school within two years after layoff.
-Examining the pre-enrollment period, we see a sharp drop in earnings that is similar across all eight panels, each corresponding to enrolling in a certain quarter (one through eight) since job loss.
-By comparing the matched non-enrollees' earnings trajectories in each graph, it is clear that the groups differ in the extent to which their earnings recover post-enrollment, with larger earnings gains for those who enroll later relative to layoff.
+Later enrollees may differ from earlier enrollees in many ways, including in terms of employment opportunities.
+Therefore, although we show in Appendix Figure \ref{fig:by_enroll_timing} that impacts of enrollment differ by the quarter in which workers go back to school within two years after layoff, these differences should not be interpreted as causal nor informative about optimal enrollment timing.
+Each panel, which corresponds to enrolling in a certain quarter (one through eight) since job loss, shows a sharp drop in earnings in the pre-enrollment period.
+However, it is clear that the groups differ in the extent to which their earnings recover post-enrollment, with larger earnings gains for those who enroll later relative to layoff.
 As reported in Table \ref{tab:subgroup_ests}, we find that workers who enroll later have a smaller ``lock-in'' effect in the first two years after enrolling, and larger gains from enrollment (up to 12 percent) in the third and fourth years.

 There are several potential explanations for these patterns.
 First, it is possible that the larger lock-in effects are due to a higher ``treatment dosage'' for those who enroll earlier.
-Consistent with the lock-in effects, those who enroll one quarter after layoff have a mean enrollment duration of 4.7 quarters, while those who enroll eight quarters after layoff are only enrolled on average for 4.2 quarters (and the pattern is monotonic for those who enroll in the second through seventh quarters).
+Those who enroll one quarter after layoff have a mean enrollment duration of 4.7 quarters, while those who enroll eight quarters after layoff are only enrolled on average for 4.2 quarters (and the pattern is monotonic for those who enroll in the second through seventh quarters).
 It is also true that these longer durations of enrollment correspond to higher rates of credential receipt: For those who enroll within the first quarter post-layoff, about 27 percent receive a credential, while for those who enroll in the eighth quarter after layoff, the credentialing rate is about 20 percent (the pattern is roughly monotonic in between, though it peaks for those who enroll in the second quarter).
 However, we also see that earlier enrollees have lower post-enrollment gains, which seems inconsistent with the fact that they have more ``intensive'' schooling (though it is possible that we simply have not looked at a long-enough post-period to observe the full gains).